Kareemayodeji/w3-schools-JS-Quiz/README.md

 - Adding adaptive features that give the user difficult questions when they solve easier questions correctly.

 - Adding share features to allow users share scores on their social media profiles.

+-Adding more quiz areas like HTML, CSS, Python etc.

 ## Deployment

 Not deploying this project as it was only for study and development purposes.